Version Information: Version 1.0 +Caplifive

 they are defined in RV64IZicsr.

-, the handling of exceptions and V-interrupts uses the same mechanisms
+With CAPSTONE_EN = 1, the handling of exceptions and V-interrupts uses the same mechanisms

 for exception and interrupt handling in RV64IZicsr, with the following minor changes: